TSNelson/JavaScriptStarterKit/README.md

       There are hundreds of options.
 Many modern languages transpile to JavaScript Use Babel: babel-node allows you to use modern javascript for your build scripts

+  Module Format
+    Options include CommonJS, such as native to Node, and ES6 Modules To use ES6 Modules, you need a bundler like Webpack

+  Bundler
+    Options include Browserify, Webpack, Rollup, and JSPM Use Webpack
+      Loaders allow you to bundle JavaScript, CSS, and more Add more notes and optimize configuration with Webpack course Disable AdBlock in Chrome to use SourceMaps when debugging